ix5/sx-docs/content/posts/suspend.md

              close(epollfd);
 ```

-However, looking at the log statements, it seems no alarms(type 5 or 6) are
+However, after letting the device run and looking at the `dmesg` log statements,
+it seems no alarms of type `CLOCK_REALTIME_ALARM` or `CLOCK_BOOTTIME_ALARM` are
 being set, only timers of type 2 and 3.

 Next idea would be `min_futurity`, `listener_timeout`, `allow_while_idle_short_time`
-All of these are set to 5 seconds.
-So test increasing them to 10 seconds:
+All of these are seem suspicious since they're set to exactly 5 seconds.
+So test
+increasing them to 10 seconds:
 ```
-diff --git a/services/core/java/com/android/server/AlarmManagerService.java b/services/core/java/com/android/server/AlarmManagerService.java
+diff --git a/services/core/java/com/android/server/AlarmManagerService.java \
+  b/services/core/java/com/android/server/AlarmManagerService.java
 index 20bb7fb4789..76bf5de75e4 100644
 --- a/services/core/java/com/android/server/AlarmManagerService.java
 +++ b/services/core/java/com/android/server/AlarmManagerService.java